 Without Food Truck Insurance, you run the risk of one day facing an insurance claim that could cost you thousands of dollars out of pocket.

 If you haven’t already, consider FLIP.
 We provide food truck owners like you with high quality, affordable liability insurance that protects from all the common food truck risks.
-For as low as $299 a year, you can get up to $1 million in general and product liability coverage as well as up to $10K in business personal property coverage.
+For as low as $299 per year or $25.92 per month, you can get up to $1 million in general and product liability coverage as well as up to $10K in business personal property coverage.
 Getting started with FLIP is easy with our online process that takes less than ten minutes to complete, and you can make changes to your policy 24/7 with our online user dashboard.

 While there are many things you can do to avoid insurance claims, it’s not possible to eliminate the risk.
 Cover your food truck with Food Truck Insurance today and gain the peace of mind that comes with having the protection you need should the need ever arise.